bryansmullen/greetings-heroes/README.md

 ### Story

 Story blocks should appear at the start of the game, after the first battle, after the second battle, and after the final battle.
 They should be displayed on a separate screen, for example a modal to distinguish between action (battles) and exposition (story)

+## Wireframes

+Wireframes are generated to accomodate the majority of user stories.
+Still to be implemented are #StartStopPause, #AdvanceStory, #InspectCharacter.